 Referring to the Brigadettes, Boutwell added, “This has been passed on from generation to generation as my mother rode when she was pregnant with me.
 It was my heritage and I followed along.”

 Harmon thoroughly enjoys riding, but explained “there are those moments when further communication is needed” between her and Yuma, her quarter horse.

-Riding is a form of relaxation, said Boutwell.
+form of relaxation, said Boutwell.

 “I enjoy meeting with other ladies and enjoying the beauty of the scenery; it is very peaceful.
 I just went to ride recently to the Butterfield Stage Route in Ocotillo and it was just beautiful riding along and seeing the cactus blooming,” she said.
 For further information about any of the upcoming events for the Barbara Worth Brigadettes, please contact Boutwell at (760) 996-4666.